Sheldon-Anderson/Deep_Learning/README.md

 # Deep-Learning
-## I'll upload deep learning books and papers into it.
+## I'll upload math, algorithm, machine learning and deep learning books and papers into it.